magpie-ea/magpie-site/experiments/03expobject.markdown

 # {{ page.title }}

-At the heart of a _babe experiment is a Javascript object called `_babe`.
+huhu At the heart of a _babe experiment is a Javascript object called `_babe`.
 In practice you will usually not interact with this object directly.
 It is like the theater in which the play is staged; you will normally engage with the actors and the stage but not with the theater itself.

 The `_babe`-object is created in the file `main.js` by a function called `babeInit()`, which is called automatically when the site has completed loading.
 The content of your `main.js`-file therefore looks like this: